Eventum Logo

 Instance metrics

-GeneratedTotal timestamps generated by input plugins.
+GeneratedTotal timestamps generated by all input plugins.

 Input EPSCurrent input events per second.